Nifty Plan To Put The Fun Back In To Your Wedding Planning

-With the end of the year nearly upon us and your special day will be getting nearer and nearer.
-Judging from the flurry of orders that have arrived at The Pretty Wedding Shoe’s inbox, I am sure you are ready to start firming up some ideas and start your wedding planning in earnest!
+With your special day will be getting nearer and nearer, I am sure you are ready to start firming up some ideas and start your wedding planning in earnest!

 Roll back a year and that describes me and my daughter and I do remember being a bit daunted by all we had to do.
 Her and her fiancé didn’t want a long engagement, so there was only 10 months from proposal to walking down the aisle.
 That was a pretty tight schedule given that we were making a lot of the things ourselves!